 Quoted Companies Alliance Code Compliance

-The following sets out the 10 QCA Code principles and either how The Revel Collective plc has complied with those principles or where a more detailed discussion can be found on the Group’s website following the disclosure guidance in the QCA Corporate Governance Code:
+The following sets out the ten QCA Code principles and either how the Company has complied with those principles or where a more detailed discussion can be found on the Group’s website following the disclosure guidance in the QCA Corporate Governance Code:

 Our five key strategic pillars are:

-The key risks we face as a business are discussed in section 4 below but can also be found on pages 28 to 30 of the Annual Report and Accounts 2023.
+The key risks we face as a business are discussed in section 4 below but can also be found on pages 16 to 17.

 The Group prides itself on open communication and strong relationships with its key investors and shareholders.
 The Executive Directors are in regular contact with the Company’s shareholders and brief the Board on feedback and any shareholder issues.
-In FY22 and FY23 interim, investor briefings and roadshows were held at regular intervals, including following announcement of the preliminary and interim results, and other ad hoc one-to-one meetings with key investors and potential investors were also held through the year to discuss the Group’s strategy and shareholder expectations, amongst other things.
-FY23 roadshows will be held after release of the preliminary results in October.
+With the recent Fundraising launched in April 2024, and ongoing Restructuring Plan communications, senior management have remained available and in frequent contact with key investors during the year.
+FY24 roadshows will be held after release of the preliminary results in October.

 Feedback from investors is also delivered to the Executive Board and key management to ensure it is at the heart of our strategies.
-The Board believes the Annual Report and Interim Report, and the accompanying presentations, provide necessary information to influence investor assessments on performance, business model and strategy.
-Hard copies are available to all shareholders who request one, and copies are also available on the Group’s website at the following link:
+The Board believes the Financial Statements and Interim Report, and the accompanying presentations, provide necessary information to influence investor assessments on performance, business model and strategy.
+Hard copies are available to all shareholders who request one, and copies are also available on the Group’s website at: https://www.therevelcollective.com.

 Shareholders or investors may contact the Company or the management team via our investor relations email address, [email protected].
 We also welcome any written correspondence, which our Chief Financial Officer or Financial Controller will respond to, as well as contact via our Company’s registrar, Link Group.

-The Board considers engagement with its stakeholders as fundamental to the Group’s success, as well as helping the Board and management make key decisions.
-The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on pages 22 to 23 of the Annual Report and Accounts 2023..
+The Board considers engagement with its stakeholders as fundamental to the Group’s success, as well as helping the Board and Management make key decisions.
+The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on pages 8 to 9.

-The risk factors set out in the Risk Report on pages 28 to 30 of the Annual Report and Accounts 2023 are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
+The risk factors set out in the Risk Report on pages 16 to 17 are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
 There may be additional risks and uncertainties that are currently unknown or currently believed to be immaterial that may also have an adverse effect on the Group.

 The Board consists of five Directors: three Non-Executive Directors and two Executive Directors.
 The three Non-Executive Directors are independent, in line with the QCA Code guidance.
 The Group believes the balance and experience of the Board is suitable for the business.
 The Non-Executive Directors of the Board have been selected with the objective to further support the breadth of skills and experience of the Board and bring constructive challenge to the Executive Directors.
 The Non-Executive Directors are also responsible for the effective running of the Board’s Committees and ensuring that the Committees support the strategic priorities of the Board.